 Proper fungicide timing.
 It is seldom necessary to treat for needle cast diseases in Christmas trees if the other cultural practices described above are followed.
 When fungicides are required, they should be applied when the needle cast is actively sporulating to protect neighboring plants from infection.
 Good coverage of current needles is essential for prevention of further infections.

 Several needle casts have been identified in the foothills and mountains on different conifers grown for Christmas trees.
 They are listed below with a brief description.
 Remember that field diagnosis of needle casts is often very difficult.
 Accurate diagnosis is essential to properly time fungicide applications.
-For more information, contact your local Cooperative Extension Agent.
+For more information, contact your local N.C.
+Cooperative Extension agent.

 Rhizosphaera kalkhoffii.
 A common needle cast in the mountains on spruces is Rhizosphaera kalkhoffii.
 Blue spruce is the most susceptible, though this pathogen can also cause problems in Virginia pine.
 Infection usually occurs in the spring, which is when fungicide applications should be applied.
 Symptoms can be seen in blue spruce only 3-4 months after needles first become infected.
 Infected needles may remain on the tree two years.
 Needles first turn yellow, and then purple-red.
 The fungus sporulates on the upper and lower surface of the needle through the stomates.
 Spores appear as rows of black dots along the needle.
 This disease is a worse problem in years with wet springs.